 This project is focusing on three specific aspects of mental health that contribute to the mental model of the self: self-esteem, self-worth and sense of identity.
 Aims of the research include: finding out if the effects of social media on self-esteem differ between the general population and looked after adolescents (aged between 11-18 years old); exploring how social media makes looked after adolescents feel about their self-esteem, self-worth and identity; identifying specific features of social media that are beneficial or detrimental to those aspects of mental health; exploring what adolescents know about existing policies around social media and what they think should be considered by the government; and discussing ways in which looked after adolescents may be able to use digital means as a way of self-care, by increasing awareness of digital tools online that could help them navigate social media in a way that is beneficial for their mental health.

-The rife use of personal data in this project is therefore relevant to Horizon's theme of 'Creating Our Lives in Data', as well as the global impact it will hopefully have on offering guidance and insight to several sectors, such as social care, social media designers and mental health professionals, potentially making social media a safer place for those who may be more vulnerable to mental health issues.
-Due to the vulnerable nature of the participant group too, responsible and ethical research will play a central part in the design and conduct of the research activities.
+The rife use of personal data in this project is therefore relevant to Horizon's theme of 'Creating Our Lives in Data', as well as the global impact it will hopefully have on offering guidance and insight to several sectors, such as social care, social media designers, policy and mental health professionals, potentially making social media a safer place for those who may be more vulnerable to mental health issues.
+Due to the vulnerable nature of the participant group, responsible and ethical research will also play a central part in the design and conduct of the research activities.
 This research has two industry partners: The Andrew and Virginia Rudd Centre for Adoption and Research Practice, and the Nottingham Biomedical Research Centre.

 Best, P., Manktelow, R. & Taylor, B. (2014).
 Online communication, social media and adolescent wellbeing: A systematic narrative review.
 Children and Youth Services Review, 41, 27-36.
 DOI: 10.1016/j.childyouth.2014.03.001